Blackjack Surrender 101: How to Play Online and Win More

 The Blackjack gameplay goes like this:

 You’re dealt the cards.
 You see one card of the dealer and the cards of other Blackjack players.
-You wait until your turn and make your move.
+You wait for your turn and make your move.

 In classic Blackjack, you usually have two options: